maciej-izak-tests/sdk-lite/README.md

 3.) *LITE* version LIMITATIONS
 -------------------------------

-A) *LITE* RTC SDK version ONLY has blocking WinSock API support.
-   Support for WinInet and WinHTTP APIs (Proxy and SSL support on Windows), Asynchronous WinSock API (higher load capacity and reduced resource usage on Windows), ISAPI Server support (compile Server-side code into an ISAPI DLL), Message-based Client/Server support, raw UDP and TCP Client and Server components, as well multi-platform support (required to target iOS, Mac OSX and Android platforms) are NOT included in the *LITE* RTC SDK version.
+A) *LITE* RTC SDK version ONLY has blocking WinSock API support. *LITE* RTC SDK version does NOT have multi-platform support (required to target iOS, OSX and Android platforms), support for WinInet and WinHTTP APIs (Firewall/Proxy and SSL support on Windows), Async WinSock API support (higher load capacity and reduced resource usage for Windows Servers), ISAPI support (compile Server-side code into an ISAPI DLL), Message-based Client/Server support, UDP and TCP Client/Server support.

-B) *LITE* RTC SDK version ONLY has basic HTTP Client/Server and Remote Function support.
+B) *LITE* RTC SDK version ONLY has basic HTTP Client/Server and Remote Function components.
-   Support for more advanced features like SSL and RSA Encryption, Scripting, Data Routing, Load Balancing and a general-purpose package Gateway are NOT included in RTC SDK *LITE*.
+   *LITE* RTC SDK version does NOT include more advanced features and components (like SSL and RSA Encryption, Scripting, Data Routing, Load Balancing, general-purpose Gateway and Multi-Gate Clients, in-memory DataSets and DataSet monitoring).

 C) *LITE* RTC SDK version does NOT include support.